wkevwang/Welding-Microstructures-Classification/README.md

 Our initial approach at automating microstructure classification involving trying to emulate the point-counting technique; we divided each image into 50x50 pixel subimages, and trained a CNN to classify these image patches.
 Although this approach showed promise, the CNN could not make use of contextual information outside of the 50x50 pixel patch, losing the ability to make predictions that respect global structure.
 For example, it may place random points of other classes in a large region of Class 1, which is inaccurate.
 Therefore, we decided to move to a segmentation approach, which would make use of global structure in its predictions.

 #### Segmentation Approach
-Our images are laballed with [Labelbox](https://labelbox.com/).
+Our images are labelled with [Labelbox](https://labelbox.com/).
 We are using a Fully Convolution Network for segmentation.

 Sample Annotations:
 - blue: PF (Primary Ferrite)